storj/docs/Explorer-Release-Setup-Instructions.md

 Make sure you have an email with your personal single use authorization token.
 If you don’t have an authorization token yet, please join our [waitlist](https://storj.io/sign-up-farmer).
 Install the necessary dependencies and configure your network appropriately using the following steps:

 - Install `docker` please visit: [docker.com](https://docs.docker.com/install/) and follow the installation guide for your operating system.
 - Set up port forwarding!
-The port you must specify is `28967` Please follow the instructions for your router on [portforward.com](https://portforward.com/).
+The port you must specify is `28967`.
+Please follow the instructions for your router on [portforward.com](https://portforward.com/).
+- Set up dynamic DDNS

 #### Setting up your Storage Node on the V3 Network!